Meno96/urbe-auction-django/README.md

 This project is a web application for a charity auction organized by UrbE, a micromobility company.

 The repo in question is the part of the project that uses Django to handle the backend of the web application.
 It includes various components such as models, views, and serializers that interact with the database and handle the logic of the application.

-The Django app also includes APIs to allow communication between the frontend and the backend.
+Additionally, the Django app includes APIs that allow communication between the frontend and the backend.

 Overall, this part of the project plays a crucial role in managing the backend and ensuring that the web application runs smoothly.

 <hr/>